 Is Morphe cruelty-free?
 Keep reading to find out the details.

-Morphe’s cruelty-free status is unclear.
-They are currently on the Grey Area List here at Logical Harmony.
-This means that I haven’t been able to get enough information from the brand to feel comfortable labeling them as cruelty-free, but I also am not comfortable labeling them as not cruelty-free either.
+Morphe was on the Grey Area List here at Logical Harmony for a long time.
+I was unable to get enough information from the brand to feel comfortable labeling them as cruelty-free but also wasn’t comfortable saying that they were not cruelty-free either.

-The reason why this statement is unclear to me is for a couple of reasons.
+This statement was unclear to me for a couple of reasons:

-- They only address animal testing that is potentially being done by Morphe themselves.
-I have been unable to get them to address if any ingredient suppliers or 3rd party groups are testing Morphe products on animals at any point.
+- They would only address animal testing that is potentially being done by Morphe themselves.
+They would not address if any ingredient suppliers or 3rd party groups are testing Morphe products on animals at any point.
 In most cases, the brands themselves are not the ones testing on animals so it’s concerning to me that I have been unable to get further clarification here.

 - Just because they do not condone animal testing for cosmetics does not mean that they are cruelty-free.
 Many brands who do test on animals, or pay 3rd parties to test on animals on their behalf, use a similar statement.